Children's & Youth Work

 Benefice Youth Group ‘FROGS’

-FROGS = ‘Friends Relying On God’s Support’ - Two groups for 11-14 and 15-18 year olds to explore Christian discipleship in today's world, with many joint activities between both the groups.
+FROGS = ‘Friends Relying On God’s Support’ - 10-18 year olds meet to explore Christian discipleship in today's world, with many activities, games and challenges.

 FROGS are also involved in the organising of Youth Services and take residential trips away together throughout the year.

 Family Services and Café Church

 Most of our churches hold a family orientated service once a month.
 These services are aimed at the whole church family and we try to include something that will engage everyone, no matter what age they are!
 These services also contain worship which is more contemporary in nature.
 A typical service will include 3-4 songs, a story, an activity, a short talk and an opportunity for prayer.

 At St Peter’s Stoke On Tern, St Oswald’s Hinstock and St Swithun's Cheswardine, our Family Services take the form of Café Church, where we sit around tables and enjoy tea and cakes whilst we have our service.
 At our other churches, light refreshments are served at the end of the service.

 At St Luke’s Sambrook, our Village Service is our family orientated service.